-Is there really a car out there that outclasses the Aston Martin?
-Even non-drivers and non-car enthusiasts will recognise the long-running vehicle brand as iconic for being James Bond’s choice of transportation.
-However, there is certainly more to this luxury motor than a few outings on the big screen.
-In fact, we’ve been able to set up a full fact file for you to help you get to know the classic Aston Martin in a little closer detail.
+Is there any car that outclasses an Aston Martin?
+Even non-car enthusiasts will recognize the long-running vehicle brand as iconic for being James Bond’s choice of transportation.
+However, there is certainly more to this luxury motor brand than a few outings on the big screen.

 Aston Martin’s parent owner has changed multiple times over the years.
 The Aston Martin you may know from the 1960s, for example, isn’t the same that you know today.
 Currently, it’s run by David Richards – but it was once under the control of Ford for a time, as well as its founders, Martin and Bamford.
 The brand has been a part of the international motoring landscape since the early 1910s.